June 5, 2022

 Source: https://www.assh.org/handcare/servlet/servlet.FileDownload?file=00P5b00000tFPX8EAO

-Most of my clients with this limitation frequently have their wrist pain occur when they’re trying to extend their wrist.
-Like in the bottom of a push up, or in most weight bearing positions through the hand.
+Many people with this presentation notice wrist pain when trying to extend the wrist, such as at the bottom of a pushup or during weight bearing positions through the hands.

-As you load one side, you want to feel your weight shift from the outside of the hand towards the inside.
-Don’t lose contact with the outside of your hand when that weight shift happens!
+As you load one side, focus on feeling your weight shift from the outside of the hand toward the inside without losing contact along the outside edge of the hand.